 Decision making process

-Wellingborough has 36 councillors who were elected in May 2011.
-The next borough council elections will be held in May 2015.
+Wellingborough has 36 councillors who were elected on 7 May 2015.
+The next borough council elections will be held in May 2019.

 Elected councillors are responsible for agreeing policies about provision of services and how the council's money is spent.
 Regular council and committee meetings are held to help with the decision-making process.